alexs2112/TerminalHero/README.md

 - Get secondary stats and resistances correctly to account for base (str,dex,int) stats
   - ie. getting a creature's fire resistance should include the benefit from having high int
 - Since creature turns are determined based on their abilities, we might not need to give them specific AIs anymore
+- Add Wisdom as another primary stat that increases non-physical resistances

 **Saving**
 - This is going to be a bit of an issue